 BA Hons (Melbourne, 1991) PhD (Australian National University, 1994) GradCertHighEd (University of New England, 2003) Fellow of the Royal Historical Society

-Frank welcomes student enquiries about Higher Degree Research supervision of projects in Australian history and historiography.
+Frank welcomes student enquiries about Higher Degree Research supervision of projects in Australian history.

-Frank is a regular contributor to the media, especially Inside Story http://insidestory.org.au/, for which he was London correspondent from 2008 until 2011, and The Conversation https://theconversation.com/au.
-He has also written for Australian Book Review, The Times Literary Supplement, the Monthly, the Australian and Fairfax Media.
+Frank is a regular contributor to the media, especially Inside Story http://insidestory.org.au/ and The Conversation https://theconversation.com/au.
+He has also written in recent years for Australian Book Review, the Monthly, Australian Quarterly, Arena and Fairfax Media.
 Frank is a supporter of the Australian Policy and History network http://aph.org.au/

 Frank is a Chief Investigator on an ANU-based ARC Linkage Grant (partnered by the Department of Foreign Affairs and Trade and the Crawford Fund) researching a biography of the economist and public servant, Sir John Crawford, and he is also working on a political history of Australia.

 Frank Bongiorno, The Eighties: The Decade that Transformed Australia, Black Inc., Collingwood, 2015, (370 pages). http://www.blackincbooks.com/books/eighties

 Frank Bongiorno, The Sex Lives of Australians: A History, Black Inc., Collingwood, 2012, (352 pages). http://www.blackincbooks.com/books/sex-lives-australians